Low FODMAP Burnout: Staying Motivated Through Elimination

 Track wins, including small ones

-At week three, the question you're probably asking is "is this even working?" and the honest answer from memory is almost always "I don't know."
-Our brains are bad at comparing how we feel now to how we felt 18 days ago.
+At week three, the question people usually ask is "is this even working?" and the answer from memory alone is almost always "I don't know."
+Human brains are bad at comparing how you feel now to how you felt 18 days ago.

 This is why tracking matters more than willpower.
-A simple daily log, even three numbers (bloating 0-10, pain 0-10, stool type), gives you a chart you can actually read.
+A simple daily log, even three numbers (bloating 0-10, pain 0-10, stool type), gives you a chart you can read.
 Most responders see improvement that's real but gradual.
-You went from six episodes of bloating a week to three.
-Your worst pain day was a five instead of an eight.
-Your stools have been type 4 for five days in a row instead of alternating.
+Six episodes of bloating a week becomes three.
+The worst pain day was a five instead of an eight.
+Stools have been type 4 for five days in a row instead of alternating.

 None of that feels dramatic in the moment.
 All of it is data that says the diet is working.